 Age Waiver (Hardship License)

 Please contact your local Driver Control Office for an application for an Age Waiver.
 Applications will only be given to a parent or guardian.
 Applications will not be given to a minor.

 Age waivers, (hardships), are issued for minors between the ages of 14-16 for the specific purposes of getting to and from school or school activities, to and from work, or for medical reasons.
 Prior to application, the minor must be licensed and must have 6 months experience beginning at the time the instruction permit was issued.
 There is an application that must be completed and can be obtained from your local Driver Control office.
-Along with the completed application this department must receive a letter from the parent/guardian explaining the hardship and specifying when and where the minor needs to drive without an adult.
-If the age waiver is requested for school or school activities, we must have a letter from the school, on school letterhead, verifying that bus service is not provided or that the child is involved in extracurricular activities that transportation is not provided for.
-If the age waiver is needed for medical reasons, we must have a letter from a physician explaining the illness or verifying the need for regularly scheduled appointments.
-If the age waiver is for work, we must have a letter from the employer verifying employment.
-Also, we must have a letter from an adult outside of the family who knows of the hardship and will state that the minor is mature enough to accept the responsibility of driving without an adult.
+Along with the completed application, the department must receive a letter from the parent/guardian explaining the hardship and specifying when and where the minor needs to drive without an adult.
+If the age waiver is requested for school or school activities, a letter from the school, on school letterhead is required.
+The letter should verify that no bus service or transportation is provided for the child's transportation to and from extracurricular activities.
+If the age waiver is needed for medical reasons, a letter from a physician explaining the illness or verifying the need for regularly scheduled appointments is required.
+If the age waiver is for work, a letter from the employer verifying employment is required.
+In addition, a letter from an adult outside of the family who knows of the hardship and will state that the minor is mature enough to accept the responsibility of driving without an adult.

 For additional information contact your local Driver Control office, or Little Rock Driver Control at 501-682-1631.